 ImPACT™ stands for Immediate Postconcussion Assessment Cognitive Testing.
-The ImPACT™ test is a computer-based program designed for the management of sports-related concussion that records an athlete’s health history and current symptoms, and measures cognitive functions.
+The ImPACT™ baseline concussion test is a computer-based program designed for the management of sports-related concussions.
+It records an athlete’s health history and current symptoms, and measures cognitive functions.
 ImPACT™, tests children prior to a head injury to establish a baseline in cognitive functioning.
 Should he or she have a head injury later, the baseline can be compared to post-concussion testing and determine the severity of the injury.
-The ImPACT™ test takes approximately 30 minutes to complete.
 The program measure's multiple aspects of cognitive functioning in athletes including:

 - verbal memory

 - visual memory

 Should an athlete have a head injury later, the concussion baseline can be compared to post-concussion testing and determine the severity of the injury.
 The ImPACT™ baseline concussion test takes approximately 30 minutes to complete.